aws/amazon-chime-sdk-js/README.md

 The use of Amazon Voice Focus runtime code is subject to additional notices.
 See [this NOTICES file](https://static.sdkassets.chime.aws/workers/NOTICES.txt) for details.
 You agree to make these additional notices available to all end users who use Amazon Voice Focus runtime code via this SDK.

+The browser demo applications in the [demos directory](https://github.com/aws/amazon-chime-sdk-js/tree/master/demos) use [TensorFlow.js](https://github.com/tensorflow/tfjs) and pre-trained [TensorFlow.js models](https://github.com/tensorflow/tfjs-models) for image segmentation.
+Use of these third party models involves downloading and execution of code at runtime from [jsDelivr](https://www.jsdelivr.com/) by end user browsers.
+For the jsDelivr Acceptable Use Policy, please visit this [link](https://www.jsdelivr.com/terms/acceptable-use-policy-jsdelivr-net).

+The use of TensorFlow runtime code referenced above may be subject to additional license requirements.
+See the licenses page for TensorFlow.js [here](https://github.com/tensorflow/tfjs/blob/master/LICENSE) and TensorFlow.js models [here](https://github.com/tensorflow/tfjs-models/blob/master/LICENSE) for details.

 ---

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.